RobPruzan/zenbu/packages/zenbu-plugin/src/multiple-edits-prompt.md

 Here's how you should format your response:
 1. Identify each edit location with line numbers (based on the 1-indexed file provided)
 2. For each edit, provide the new code that should replace the content in that range
+3. Make sure edits are non-overlapping - no edit's line range should overlap with another edit
-3. Provide the edits in SEQUENTIAL order (top to bottom) as they appear in the file
+4. Provide the edits in any order - the system will sort and apply them correctly

 Note: The system will automatically apply your edits in reverse order (bottom-up) to avoid line number shifts when applying them, so you don't need to worry about that.